Code-Institute-Submissions/MS1-MiracleFromSoul/README.md

 ### Templates

-- Website uses bootstrap single page application template called "Mentor" taken from [here](https://bootstrapmade.com/mentor-free-education-bootstrap-theme/).
+- Website uses bootstrap single page application template called "Mentor" and can be downloaded [here](https://bootstrapmade.com/mentor-free-education-bootstrap-theme/).
 Template was heavily customize by me for the purposes of this project.

-- This template was heavily customized in terms of it's structure, style and content.
-The original template can be downloaded [here](https://bootstrapmade.com/mentor-free-education-bootstrap-theme/).
+Read more [below](#other).

 - Template contains series of links to libraries stored in files that I have copied from the template's folder (folders "vendor" and "js" in assets).